-From the knoll, the distance to the summit of Santanoni is a one mile distance with a 400 ft elevation gain.
+From the knoll, the summit of Santanoni is a one-mile distance with a 400 ft elevation gain.
 With that knowledge, we backtracked down the way we came looking for the square.

 We had descended quite a bit before Ginette mentioned a recollection; reading from an on-line forum of Aspiring 46ers about someone inquiring, “Did you go up or down Santas Express?”